30 Reasons Why You Should Visit Taiwan (See Pictures!)

 Ximending, Taipei, Taiwan

-Taiwan is not just about temples, shrines, old streets, and nature.
-One that can surprise you in Taiwan is the Ximending neighborhood and shopping district, located in the Wanhua District of Taipei.
+Taiwan offers more than just temples, shrines, old streets, and natural beauty.
+A surprising find is the Ximending neighborhood and shopping district in Taipei’s Wanhua District.

-This is the part of Taipei I liked the most!
-The food, street performances, shops, and the modern global culture I saw from Ximending put me in an awe-struck state.
+This part of Taipei was my favorite!
+The food, street shows, shops, and the mix of modern and global culture in Ximending left me amazed.

 Penghu, Taiwan

-Even though Millions of people visit Taiwan, I had never heard of Penghu until I researched it.
+Even though millions of people visit Taiwan, I had never heard of Penghu until I researched it.
 That made me realize that Taiwan really has an underrated countryside.
-It isn’t just simple countryside, but a “pearl” that everyone else should start checking out.
+It isn’t just a simple countryside, but a “pearl” that everyone else should start checking out.

 Penghu County is different from any other place in Taiwan because it is separated from the main island.
 It is a small archipelago west of Chiayi City.
-We can find unusual Chinese stone-made houses, beaches, and a whistling sea cave called Fongguei Cave.
+Here, one can find unusual Chinese stone-made houses, beaches, and a whistling sea cave called Fongguei Cave.

-Reason 13: Trails in Taiwan are so scenic.
+Hiking Trails in Taiwan are Scenic and Unique

 Elephant mountain, Taiwan